yeraldinm/containerization/README.md

 - Spawn lightweight virtual machines.
 - Manage the runtime environment of virtual machines.
 - Spawn and interact with containerized processes.
-- Use Rosetta 2 for executing x86_64 processes on Apple Silicon.
+- Use Rosetta 2 for executing x86_64 processes on Apple silicon.

 Please view the [API documentation]() for information on the Swift packages that Containerization provides.